-Tip of the Day: Choose the Right Picture Mode
+AV Tip: Choose the Right Picture Mode on Your TV

 Years ago we used to wax on endlessly about calibrating your television and getting the perfect calibration.
 While there are some of us who still love to pull out the calibration kit and dial in our settings for that perfect picture, it's not like it used to be.
 Manufacturers are starting to get pretty good at providing workable and truly helpful default picture modes on their flat screen television sets.
 While the generic or near-generic brands may not be nearly as good as some of the more widely-known manufacturers, televisions can deliver a pretty decent picture right out of the box these days.
 You just have to know what Picture Mode means and how to use it.